Vivonet/Gravity/README.md

 Unfortunately, I haven't figured out how to get UIStackView to grow or shrink multiple elements equally together.
 This was really the intended design, but unfortunately doesn't appear to be possible just yet and the stack view seems to always just choose the last element.

 ###Gravity
 Aligning things in Gravity is done with… gravity!
 Not just a cool name, it's also a key concept in the framework.
-Gravity is a scoped property that determines the direction elements are attracted to in an interface.
+Gravity is a scoped property that determines the direction elements are attracted to in a layout.

 Gravity does not have a corresponding concept in Auto Layout because it comes about from the fact that Gravity is hierarchical (in fact much of the framework's power comes from this fact).
 Elements inherit their gravity from their parent element in the tree.
 Thus, changing the gravity for an element affects that element and all elements inside it.
 You can change the direction of gravity at any point in the tree.